neuneck/markdown-cv/index.md

 __Team lead Computer Vision and Machine Learning at [Nect GmbH](https://nect.com)__

 - Leading a team of Machine Learning and Python engineers.
+- Full ownership of of the production data processing pipeline
-- Design, implementation, deployment and maintenance of the production data processing pipeline
+- Design, implementation, deployment and maintenance of
-      - Core logic (tensorflow, OpenCV, Python)
-      - Python microservices (gunicorn, flask, structlog)
-      - Deployed on a Kubernetes cluster (Docker, Kubernetes)
+      - Core logic (tensorflow, OpenCV, Python), Python microservices (gunicorn, flask, structlog), Deployment on a Kubernetes cluster (Docker, Kubernetes)
+      - Technical topics include OCR, object detection, classification of images, audio and video, ...
-- Significant contribution to the audit proving the pipeline's compliance with German Trust Service regulation
+- Significant contribution to an audit proving "Robo ident"'s compliance with German Trust Service regulation and eIDAS

 `2018/09 - 2019/08`
 __Data Privacy Officer__

-- Set up initial GDPR documentation
+- Set up GDPR documentation
+- Co-created processes to handle user rights
-- Significant contribution to the audit proving the GDPR compliance of Nect
+- Significant contribution to an audit proving the GDPR compliance of Nect

 `2018/08 - 2019/08`
 __Data Scientist__